 ORS 195 Agreements.
 ORS 195 requires agreements among providers of urban services.
-Urban services are defined as: sanitary sewers, water, fire protection, parks, open space, recreation and streets, roads and mass transit.
+Urban services are defined as sanitary sewers, water, fire protection, parks, open space, recreation and streets, roads and mass transit.

 Sanitary Sewers.
-The City of Oregon City provides sanitary sewer service from the 8" PVC sewer line and manhole in Sunblaze Drive which is connected to the house via a sewer lateral approximately 29.7 feet long.
-The existing sewer main is approximately eight (8) feet deep, therefore the stubbed 4 inch lateral should be deep enough to allow the subject property to flow by gravity to the sanitary sewer system.
+The City of Oregon City provides sanitary sewer service from the 10" PVC sewer main line in Pease Road which is connected to the house via a sewer lateral approximately 130 feet long.
+The existing sewer main is approximately eight (8) feet deep.
+Therefore the stubbed 4-inch lateral is to be deep enough to allow the subject property to flow by gravity to the sanitary sewer system.
+See Plan A of the issued permit package for as-constructed conditions.

-The Tri-City Service District provides sewage transmission and treatment services to the cities of Oregon City, West Linn and Gladstone.
+The Tri-City Service District provides sewage transmission and treatment services to the cities of Oregon City, West Linn, and Gladstone.
 Each city owns and maintains its own local sewage collection system.
 The District owns and maintains the sewage treatment plant and interceptor system.
-The three cities are in the District and as provided in the intergovernmental agreement between the District and the City, the District does not serve territories outside Oregon City, with one exception.
+The three cities are in the District, and as provided in the intergovernmental agreement between the District and the City, the District does not serve territories outside Oregon City, with one exception.

-Before January 1, 1999, state statute (ORS 199) provided that when territory was annexed to a city that was wholly within a district, the territory was automatically annexed to the district as well.
+Before January 1, 1999, state statute (ORS 199) provided that when the territory was annexed to a city that was wholly within a district, the territory was automatically annexed to the district as well.
 That statute no longer applies in this area.
 Therefore, each annexation to Oregon City needs to be followed by a separate annexation of the territory to the Tri-City Service District.
 The City Commission must concur with Tri-City Service District's annexation of the subject property in the enacting ordinance upon voter approval of the city annexation.

 The Tri-City Service Water Pollution Control Plant is along Interstate 205 in Oregon City just east of the junction of the Willamette and the Clackamas Rivers.
 The plant had an average flow capacity of 4.4 million gallons per day (MGD) and a design peak flow capacity of 50.0 MGD and served a population of 66,500 in the year 2001.
 However, the facility was expanded in 2012 to increase the available average dry weather capacity to 11.9 MGD and a peak flow of 68.7 MGD.
-The plant is currently serving a population of 98,000 residents and set have expanded solids handling capacity by 2020.
+The plant is currently serving a population of 98,000 residents and has expanded solids handling capacity by 2020.

-Due to the public health concern caused by a failed septic system, the City has approved access to the City sewer system and the site has been connected.
-The city issued permits for the connection in May, 2017.
+Due to the public health concern caused by a failed septic system, the City has approved access to the City sewer system, and the site has been connected.
+The city issued permits for the connection in October 2019.